HamidIdifi/spring-transaction-demo/README.md

 }
 ```

 The `transfer` method is annotated with `@Transactional`, which means t the entire transfer method will be executed within a transaction.
-Within the `transfer` method, we call the `withdraw` method to decrease the balance of the `fromAccount`, and then we call the `deposit` method to increase the balance of the toAccount.
+Within the `transfer` method, we call the `withdraw` method to decrease the balance of the `fromAccount`, and then we call the `deposit` method to increase the balance of the `toAccount`.
 If either of these methods throws an exception, the entire transaction will be rolled back.

 That’s it!
 With just a few lines of code, we have implemented transactions in our Spring Boot application using Spring Data JPA.